lamifesa/titanic-survival-predictor/README.md

 └── README.md

 ## Note on Model File
-The trained model (`knn_model.pkl`) is not committed to this repository due to file size.
-To regenerate it, run all cells in `data-processing.ipynb`, The model will be saved automatically.
+The trained model (`knn_model.pkl`) is not committed to this repository due to file size, but is included in the Docker image.
+If running locally without Docker, regenerate it by running all cells in `data-processing.ipynb`.
+The model will be saved automatically.

 ## Development Note
 This project was built as a learning exercise in ML engineering.